Superrehtard/old_diaspora_wiki/Git-Workflow.md

 ```
 $ git fetch upstream
-$ git checkout master
+$ git checkout develop
-$ git rebase upstream/master
+$ git pull upstream develop
-$ git checkout 100-retweet-bugfix
+$ git flow feature checkout 100-retweet-bugfix
 [make sure all is committed as necessary in branch]
-$ git rebase master
+$ git rebase develop
 ```
 You may need to resolve conflicts that occur when a file on the development trunk and one of your files have both been changed.
 Edit each file to resolve the differences, then commit the fixes to your development server repo and test.
 Each file will need to be "added" before running a "commit."

-p.
 Conflicts are clearly marked in the code files.
 Make sure to take time in determining what version of the conflict you want to keep and what you want to discard.

 ```
 $ git add <filename>